SirMallard/Iris/README.md

 ### Usage

-Iris can be installed through [Wally](https://wally.run/) as a [package](https://wally.run/package/sirmallard/iris) or through a GitHub release comes as an rbxm or zip file.
+Iris can be installed as a [package](https://wally.run/package/sirmallard/iris) using [Wally](https://wally.run/), as an rbxm file from the [latest GitHub release](https://github.com/SirMallard/Iris/releases/latest) or building from [source](https://github.com/SirMallard/Iris/archive/refs/heads/main.zip).
 You can import the rbxm into any roblox project, and begin creating UI in any client side script.
 No external dependences are needed.
-Iris can be used in any kind of Roblox UI, including PlayerGui, CoreGui, BillboardGui, SurfaceGui, and PluginGui.
+Iris can be used under any kind of Roblox UI, including PlayerGui, CoreGui, BillboardGui, SurfaceGui, and PluginGui.

 Heres a basic Example: